getreu/tp-note/docs/source/tpnote--manpage.md

 **-u**, **\--popup**

->   Redirect log file entries into popup alert windows.
+>   Redirects log file entries into popup alert windows.
 Must be used together
     with the **\--debug** option to have an effect.
 Note, that debug level '`error`' conditions will always trigger popup messages, regardless of **\--popup** and **\--debug** (unless '`--debug off`').
 Popup alert windows